frappe/erpnext/README.md

 ---

+### Containerized Installation

+Use docker to deploy ERPNext in production or for development of frappe framework apps.
+See https://github.com/frappe/frappe_docker for more details.

 ### Full Install

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
 See https://github.com/frappe/bench for more details.